Did you know? Some important changes to the Medicaid Purchase Plan (MAPP) program happened due to the COVID-19 pandemic.

 - You should still report changes in your work and income to your local consortium.

-- Members will get a letter letting them know when they will need to meet the work requirement again.
+- Members will get a letter letting them know they will need to meet the work requirement beginning October 1, 2o2o.

 - If you have already paid your April premium, you will get a refund check in the mail.